-The Winter Solstice, the moment when the Earth’s axial tilt is fully 23º26′ from the Sun, is tomorrow, Friday, December 21st, at 4:12 AM MT in the northern hemisphere.
+The Winter Solstice, the moment when the Earth’s axial tilt is fully 23º26′ from the Sun, is tomorrow, Sunday, December 21st, at 4:03 PM MST in the northern hemisphere.
 It is, of course, the Summer Solstice in the Southern Hemisphere.

 The Earth’s orbit is elliptical not circular.
 The earliest sunset (in the northern hemisphere) was around two weeks ago.
 The latest sunrise is in about two weeks.

-But Friday is the shortest time between the two, the shortest daylight of the year in the northern hemisphere.
+But Sunday is the shortest time between the two, the least daylight of the year in the northern hemisphere.